 Senior officials sent to “secure safety” of hunting party which had entered southern Iraq “with official permission”.

-Unidentified gunmen in dozens of pick-up trucks abducted the Qataris, including children, from their desert camp while they were on a falconry expedition.
+Earlier this month, a group of unidentified armed men abducted at least 26 Qataris from their desert hunting camp near the Saudi border.
 Nine people at the camp reportedly managed to escape and cross into Kuwait.

 Qatar has repeatedly said its nationals had crossed into Iraqi territory with an official permit from the Iraqi interior ministry.

 There has been no immediate claim of responsibility for the abductions, which took place in a desolate expanse where a number of armed militia operate.

 “Not everything that exists on the ground [in Iraq] is there with the approval of the government… There are security flaws that we must acknowledge and our enemies exploited the security shortcomings,” Jaafari said.

 The kidnapping comes more than three months after armed men seized 18 Turkish nationals in Baghdad.